What is the relationship between amino acids, which make up most of the body, and muscles? Muscles are reduced during exercise!

 3) International Olympic Committee.
 Nutrition for Athletes.2012.

-To exercise, you need to use energy stored in your muscles.
-This energy is made from carbohydrates and lipids as main energy sources.
-However, amino acids (proteins) are also used too.
+In order to exercise, the muscles need to use energy.
+This energy is produced primarily from carbohydrates and lipids, but amino acids (proteins) are also used in the same way.

 Figure 3